awsdocs/amazon-ecr-user-guide/doc_source/slr-pullthroughcache.md

 ## Creating a service\-linked role for Amazon ECR<a name="slr-pullthroughcache-create"></a>

 You don't need to manually create the Amazon ECR service\-linked role for pull through cache\.
-When you create a pull through cache rule for your private registry in the AWS Management Console, the AWS CLI, or the AWS API, Amazon ECR creates the service\-linked role for you\.
+When you create a pull through cache rule for your private registry in the AWSManagement Console, the AWS CLI, or the AWS API, Amazon ECR creates the service\-linked role for you\.

 If you delete this service\-linked role and need to create it again, you can use the same process to recreate the role in your account\.
 When you create a pull through cache rule for your private registry, Amazon ECR creates the service\-linked role for you again if it doesn't already exist\.